Ready to understand your boy better? Sign up now

 Copyright 2016 Margit Crane Luria.
 All Rights Reserved

-Margit is our guest on BOY TALK #14 coming out on August 17, 2016.
-She gives us new insights and strategies to the “diagnosis” of ADD/ADHD.
-Margit was one of the first adults to be diagnosed with ADD in the early 80s.
-Since then she has become the “ADD Angel” for many families that she has coached and counseled.
+Margit shares insights and strategies to the “diagnosis” of ADD/ADHD.
+She was one of the first adults to be diagnosed with ADD in the early ’80s.
+Since then, she has become the “ADD Angel” for many families that she has coached and counseled.

 Margit writes, “Recently, one of my clients (let’s call him Matt) cancelled calls with me 4 times.
 I knew why: It was because he knew we were going to do some homework together and he didn’t want to.
 He wanted to ride his bike (Who wouldn’t?).
 I asked Matt why he kept cancelling and he said, “I don’t know.”
 That got me thinking about how, in the past, I would have been slightly irritated at him wasting my time, not accepting my help, and being generally defiant.

-We often become distressed by our children’s seeming inability to do simple things, like ask for help, put away their clothes, or turn in homework.
-We become disappointed and ultimately angry, and we confront our child.
+We often become distressed by our children’s seeming inability to do simple things, like ask for help, put away their clothes, or turn in their homework.
+We become disappointed and ultimately, angry, and we confront our child.

 “Why can’t you do this?
 It’s so simple.
 Everyone else is doing it with no trouble at all.
 Why can’t you?”